danahartweg/testing-cloud-firestore/README.md

 # Unit Testing Cloud Firestore
 Writing Cloud Firestore functions and security rules is relatively well documented and understood.
 Testing them, however, is not.

-This repository is companion code to the following article: TODO: add the article link
+This repository is companion code to the [following article](https://medium.com/@danahartweg/testing-guide-for-cloud-firestore-functions-and-security-rules-39d9f3c92d99).

 ## Quick setup
 ```bash